life of zebras in lake mburo

 Fun and Amazing Interesting Facts about Zebras

-Unlike their closest relatives; that’s to say: Horses and donkeys, Zebras are never domesticated.
+Unlike their closest relatives, that is to say, Horses and donkeys, Zebras are never domesticated.

 Fun and Amazing Interesting Facts about Zebras